 Omega-3 fatty acids, particularly EPA, DHA, and ETA, are known to help reduce inflammation and may even reduce the risk of developing a chronic disease such as arthritis, asthma, and heart disease, or they may help reduce the symptoms of any existing chronic diseases such as these that you already have.
 They are also important for brain development and health as well as overall growth and development.

 Note: Don’t confuse alpha-linolenic acid with alpha-lipoic acid.
 The latter, which is also sometimes abbreviated as “ALA,” is an antioxidant that helps your body convert glucose into energy.

-What You Should Know About ALA
+What You Should Know About Alpha-linolenic Acid (ALA)

 Plant-derived ALA is essential to human health because the body cannot synthesize it.
 Therefore, it’s crucial to include plenty of good sources of this essential fatty acid in your diet.
 Once consumed, ALA is converted in the body to longer-chain n-3 fatty acids such as EPA and DHA via the elongase and desaturase enzymes.
 However, this is an inefficient process, and the conversion rate is very low.
 Therefore, consuming high amounts of ALA will not significantly increase DHA levels in the body, although it will increase (though only slightly) EPA in red blood cells.

 While it may seem confusing, this shows that ALA is beneficial in its own right.
 Some of the health benefits may be attributed to its conversion to EPA, but as this conversion is so minimal, it stands to reason that ALA provides some of its health benefits independent of its conversion role.
 This information is also useful for people who don’t eat fish because they are concerned about mercury toxicity, adhere to a vegan diet, or simply don’t like the taste (although taking a supplement such as GLX3 is an easy solution to some of these issues).